mynampaty/listening-to-lines/poems/WW4.md

 Was it a minor border skirmish
  In the old Raj, which made
-A General decide to finish,
+A General decide to finish
 His decades-long crusade?

 Maybe it was wannabe-Peter-
-The great, who pushed the button,
+The-great, who pushed the button,
 Because he found defeat a bitter
 Pill, and took a step so wanton.